JanssenProject/jans/docs/README.md

   "httpLoggingExludePaths": null
 }
 ```
-To update current logging configuration select option 2.
-For example, I have updated `logginglevel INFO to DEBUG` and enabled `enabledOAuthAuditLogging`.
+To update the current logging configuration select option 2.
+For example, I have updated `logging level INFO to DEBUG` and enabled `enabledOAuthAuditLogging`.
 ```json
 Returns Jans Authorization Server logging settings
 --------------------------------------------------